-- The Event/Travel follow-up form is required to be submitted after the event or your return to Orono. - This is a report on things that happened during the event. - After the event has taken place. - Write a brief summary of what happened. - o Practice Facility Form - Before the start of a new semester a club must submit practice locations and times, they would like to hold practices to the sports club director. - If you end up wanting to change spaces or times in the middle of a semester you must fill out this form - This form is found on IMLeagues - Fill out the required sections on this form and submit. - Maintaining equipment inventory and submitting it to the Sports Club Coordinator - Returning all equipment and jerseys at the end of the season or at the latest the end of the spring semester to Campus Recreation. - Maintain a marking system on all club equipment. - Regularly check the club's mailbox (see Sports Club Coordinator). - Reporting results of club competitions, demonstrations and other activities to: - Sports Club Coordinator, Maine Campus, WMEB. - Update files with Student Government by October 1. - Submitting a budget request for the club in May for the following year. - Enlisting club members to help out and assume leadership roles within the club. - Ensuring yearly forms are completed by all club members: - o Liability / insurance waivers - o Annual Health Updates - o Student-Athlete Release and Liability Waiver - o Student Activity and Travel Contract - Elect 1 club member to serve on the Sports Club Council.
+- o Event Request - This form is found on the "Events" page on Campus Groups - This form needs to be filled out before your club: - Holds an event on campus or near campus - Anytime your club leaves the greater Bangor area. - Before the start of a new semester a club must submit practice locations and times, they would like to hold practices to the sports club director. - If you end up wanting to change spaces or times in the middle of a semester you must fill out this form - The Event Request form needs to be completed 10 business days before the event. - Fill out all relevant parts of the form and submit. - Maintaining equipment inventory and submitting it to the Sports Club Coordinator - Returning all equipment and jerseys at the end of the season or at the latest the end of the spring semester to Campus Recreation. - o Maintain a marking system on all club equipment. - Regularly check the club's mailbox (see Sports Club Coordinator). - Reporting results of club competitions, demonstrations and other activities to: - Sports Club Coordinator, Maine Campus, WMEB. - Update files with Student Government by October 1. - Submitting a budget request for the club in May for the following year. - Enlisting club members to help out and assume leadership roles within the club. - Ensuring yearly forms are completed by all club members: - o Liability / insurance waivers - o Annual Health Updates - o Student-Athlete Release and Liability Waiver - o Student Activity and Travel Contract - Elect 1 club member to serve on the Sports Club Council.